SpaceBeeGaming/OC-DNS/README.md

 ## Contributing
 If you find bugs open a issue or if you feel competent, fix it yourself and make a pull request.

+If you have a question open a issue and add the "Question" label.